AdobeDocs/platform-learn.en/help/platform/intro-to-platform/key-capabilities.md

 1. Enrich data and derive more insights with AI/ML models and data queries
 1. Innovate with open and composable components
 1. Enhance delivery and personalization of real-time experiences
-1. Gain trust with governance, security and privacy controls
+1. Gain trust with governance, security, and privacy controls

 >[!VIDEO](https://video.tv.adobe.com/v/32502?quality=12&learn=on)